JohnTountas/2Players-DiceGame/README.md

 The first player who will reach at 100 points wins !

-TRY THE GAME HERE: https://2playerdices.netlify.app/
+Try the Game HERE: https://2playerdices.netlify.app/